apify/apify-docs/sources/academy/webscraping/scraping_basics_python/02_devtools_locating_elements.md

 ---

-:::danger Work in progress
+:::danger Work in Progress

-This lesson doesn't exist yet, but it's going to be similar to [Finding elements with DevTools](../scraping_basics_javascript/data_extraction/using_devtools.md).
+This lesson is under development.
+Please read [Finding elements with DevTools](../scraping_basics_javascript/data_extraction/using_devtools.md) in the meantime so you can follow the upcoming lessons.

 :::